IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Abstract

 \section{Abstract}

-Defect identification at commit check-in time prevents the introduction of defects into software.
-Current defect identification approaches either rely on manually crafted features such as change metrics or involve training expensive machine learning or deep learning models.
-By relying on a complex underlying model, these approaches are not often \textit{explainable}, which means the models' predictions cannot be understood by the developers.
+Just-in-Time software defect prediction (JIT-SDP) prevents the introduction of defects into the software by identifying them at commit check-in time.
+Current software defect prediction approaches rely on manually crafted features such as change metrics and involve expensive to train machine learning or deep learning models.
+These models typically involve extensive training processes that may require significant computational resources and time.
+These characteristics can pose challenges when attempting to update the models in real-time as new examples become available, potentially impacting their suitability for fast online defect prediction.
+Furthermore, the reliance on a complex underlying model makes these approaches often less \textit{explainable}, which means the developers cannot understand the reasons behind models' predictions.
 An approach that is not \textit{explainable} might not be adopted in real-life development environments because of developers' lack of trust in its results.
-Furthermore, because of an extensive training process, these approaches cannot readily learn from new examples when they arrive, making them unsuitable for fast online prediction.
-To address these limitations, we propose an approach called IRJIT that employs information retrieval on source code, and labels new commits as buggy or clean based on their similarity to past buggy or clean commits.
-Our approach is \textit{online} and \textit{explainable} as it can learn from new data without retraining, and developers can see the documents that support a prediction.
-Through an evaluation of 8 open-source projects, we show that IRJIT achieves AUC and F1 score close to the state-of-the-art machine learning approach JITLine, without considerable re-training.
+To address these limitations, we propose an approach called IRJIT that employs information retrieval on source code and labels new commits as buggy or clean based on their similarity to past buggy or clean commits.
+IRJIT approach is \textit{online} and \textit{explainable} as it can learn from new data without expensive retraining, and developers can see the documents that support a prediction, providing additional context.
+By evaluating $10$ open-source datasets in a within project setting, we show that our approach is up to $112$ times faster than the state-of-the-art ML and DL approaches, offers explainability at the commit and line level, and has comparable performance to the state-of-the-art.